 What to wear

 You must cover your torso and legs.
 So no shorts.
 Running tights are good, or you could just wear old trousers.

 Some of the paths are quite muddy, so you will need trail shoes – or wellies if you are planning on walking round.

 What to bring

 A compass is really useful.
 We have a few we can lend out, and we will have some for sale for just £4.
-(There is no signal in Penn Street, so we cannot use a card machine.
-Please bring the exact money.)
+(Please bring the exact money.)

 What to do

-There is a toilet in the car park if you need it.
+There is a toilet in the parking area if you need it.

 You will almost certainly be hiring an SI card (timing chip).
 Look out for a tent with a sign saying SI card hire – it’s on the way to the Start.
 If you have your own card, you can bypass the tent and go straight to the Start.

 Our hire cards have a strap, to attach the card to your finger.
 They also have a loop of cord.
 Put your wrist through this cord.
 It’s a safety device, in case you card slips off your finger.
 Lost cards will be charged at £65, and we really don’t want to have to charge you.